-Cold Smoking Sausage And FIsh: Don't Do It
+Cold Smoking Meats: Don't Do It

 Are you willing to risk killing your family?

-If you love cured smoked sausage, buy it.
-Pros (should) have all the critical point variables under control. if you love nova lox, buy it.
+If you love cured smoked sausage, I recommend you buy it.
+Professional sausage makers should have the expertise and all the critical point variables under control.
+If you love nova lox, buy it.
 Or click here for my recipe for a divine hot smoked salmon that is perfectly safe.
-Try it.
-I also have recipes for bacon and pastrami, bit of which are cured and hot smoked, so they are safe.
+I also have recipes for bacon and pastrami which are cured and hot smoked, so they are safe.

-Bit don't come to me for help.
+But don't come to me for help.
 I have decided that I will not offer recipes or advice on cold smoking on this website.
 I want you and your loved ones alive and cooking my safe recipes!